cjwilson2020/WDYWW/README.md

 3) Log in

   a) After creating an account and signing out, a user may log in using their email and password by clicking "Log in"
+  b) A User is now able to "Log in" as a Guest.
+Guest Users are only able to join Theatres, and are not able to save any preferences or history.

 4) Profile